openhab/openhab-addons/bundles/org.openhab.binding.snmp/README.md

 | string   | String | a channel with a string value   |
 | switch   | Switch | a channel that has two states   |

+### SNMP Exception (Error) Handling

+The standard behaviour if an SNMP exception occurs this is to log at `INFO` level and set the channel value to `UNDEF`.
+This can be adjusted at channel level with advanced options.

+The logging can be suppressed with the `doNotLogException` parameter.
+If this is set to `true` any SNMP exception is not considered as faulty.
+The default value is `false`.

+By setting `exceptionValue` the default `UNDEF` value can be changed.
+Valid values are all valid values for that channel (i.e. `ON`/`OFF` for a switch channel, a string for a string channel and a number for a number channel).

 ## Full Example

 demo.things: